Bayinnaung's Bell Inscription: The text and English translation by Nai Bee Htaw Monzel

 (The king) has a clean mind like a Kuson flower to all being.
 When (he) gives a judicial decision, (it is) like the king of hell doing his work without leaving behind.
 When (he) gives property, position to minister, high and low rank of military men, (it is) like the moon rising and big and small stars are shining.
-He takes responsibility to all being like the earth bearing all life without discrimination.
-He gives happiness of ears and eyes to men and women citizen like the Lord Indra rules his two realms and gives happiness of ears and eyes to men and women celestial being.
+He takes responsibility for all being like the earth bearing all life without discrimination.
+He gives happiness of ears and eyes to men and women citizens like the Lord Indra rules his two realms and gives happiness of ears and eyes to men and women celestial being.
 He did not destroy any rule and custom from former kings, and he rules the kingdom of Hamsawatî and kingdom of Burma peacefully.